seattleacademy/saaswinter1516/README.md

-#Day 14
+#Day 15
-Today we worked on cleaning up the Seattle Academy faculty bio page.
+Today we worked on modeling our revised faculty bios off of existing faculty bios from other organizations.